orbis-eval/orbis2-frontend/README.md

 The Postgresql database password (required for database backups) will be automatically generated during the container's first startup and printed to the console.
 All databases and data is stored in the `orbis-data` volume.
 If you prefer to save the data in a local directory, replace `orbis-data` with its full path (e.g., `/home/albert/orbis-data`).

-Once startup has completed you can access Orbis Annotator under the URL http://localhost:8090/.
+Once startup has completed you can access Orbis Eval under the URL http://localhost:8090/.

 ![Orbis2 Frontend](orbis-screenshot.png)

-### Import existing corpora into Orbis Annotator
+### Import existing corpora into Orbis Eval

-You can use the Orbis importer tool for importing corpora into Orbis annotator.
+You can use the Orbis importer tool for importing corpora into Orbis Eval.

 #### Importing a local corpus

-Orbis currently supports importing NIF turtle files and the CareerCoach JSON format.
+Orbis currently supports importing NIF turtle files.
 Its import command always takes two arguments

 1. the name of the corpus to import and
 2. the run name (i.e., the internal name of the imported _Annotated Corpus_) which is used for distinguishing different versions of the annotations provided for a particular corpus (e.g., gold standard annotations, annotations provided by a human or a machine learning algorithm).